bcobo/SIRENA/doc/SIRENAfunctions.rst

     This fucntion loads the structure :cpp:member:`record` into the :cpp:member:`adc_double` GSL vector.

-    It checks if the record has been filled out with 0's :math:`\Rightarrow` It only loads the first values (which are different from 0).
+    It checks if the record has been filled out with 0's => It only loads the first values (which are different from 0).

     **Members/Variables**